watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

   generated for each chunked text by the ingest pipeline.
 So, the search happens on the chunked texts.
 Learn more about nested query from the [Elastic documentation](https://www.elastic.co/guide/en/elasticsearch/reference/8.10/query-dsl-nested-query.html).

-  If you see successful results from the above query, your web crawler has extracted data from the websites you configured and also processed the data using the ingest pipeline you defined at previous steps.
+  If you see successful results from the above query, your web crawler is working with the ingest pipeline defined at previous steps.

 ## Step 4: Connect a web crawler index to watsonx Assistant for conversational search